fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

 One big challenge in data science is actually organizing and reusing the code across multiple projects.
 Imaging that you have a general data wrangling procedure that loosely applies to all your projects but with some custom variants.

 Obviously, one way to reuse your code is simply by copying and pasting functions or scripts that are relatively generic from one project to another and then refactor accordingly.
 This is a very quick and effective way to get the job done; however, you will get confused over time with code accumulation and puzzled by the subtle differences in each project.
-Also if you found a bug in one place, you have to fix it in multiple places, which is quite a pain.
+Also if you find a bug in one place, you'll have to fix it in multiple places, which is quite a pain.

  The S3 approach to handle a situation like this is fairly straight forward: